 After all, if it was good enough for grandpa’s house, shouldn’t it be good enough for anybody?
-And certainly, there is nothing wrong with these materials, but where Hardieplank siding really shines above the other options is in its durability.
+And certainly, there is nothing wrong with these materials, but where Hardieplank siding, installed by Siding & Windows Group, really shines above the other options is in its durability.

 This, of course, brings up the question: Exactly how durable is Hardieplank siding, really?

 The Hardieplank lifespan.

 While fiber cement siding looks similar to vinyl siding, the similarity ends there.
 It is actually made of cement that has been reinforced with cellulose to make it stronger and more durable.